Grant Program

 Elder Law and Special Needs Section T. David Stapleton Memorial Scholarship

-Awarded to a second year (2L) or third year (3L) law student enrolled in a law school in the State of New York in one of the following regions: Central New York, Finger Lakes, Southern Tier and Western New York who has a demonstrated interest in the Elder Law and Special Needs practice areas and has clear plans to practice in the field in one of these regions following law school, or a law student that is from this region, studying at a law school outside the region, who has clear plans to return to the region to practice Elder Law.
+Awarded to a second year (2L) or third year (3L) law student who is enrolled in a law school in the State of New York who has demonstrated an interest in the Elder Law and Special Needs practice area and intends to practice in the field in Upstate New York following law school.

 Miriam Maccoby Netter